openfheorg/contrib/slot-replication/README.md

     // ... encrypt a packed ciphertext ct ...

-    // The replication itself: the i'th ci_i is a packed Ciphertext<DCRTPoly>
+    // The replication itself: the i'th ct_i is a packed Ciphertext<DCRTPoly>
     // with all the slots equal to the i'th slot of ct for (auto ct_i = replicator.init(ct); ct_i != nullptr;
                                         ct_i = replicator.next_replica())